Loading...

 Apprenticeship Program

-4-year elevator mechanics apprenticeship registered with US DOL, or 9,000 hours in 5 consecutive years for DLI-licensed contractor
+Four-year elevator mechanics apprenticeship registered with the United States Department of Labor, or at least 9,000 hours in five consecutive years for a DLI-licensed elevator contractor installing, maintaining, modernizing, testing, wiring and repairing elevators

 Technical School